fgiardin/fET/README.md

 For full details on the methodology and results please refer to the above manuscript folder.
 For a step-by-step guide on how to reproduce the analysis, refer to the 'Instructions' below.
-All code is licensed under a AGPL-v3 open license, while the manuscript and data is licensed as CC-BY.
-Consult the individual directories and their LICENSE file.
-Please be mindful of the license restrictions, as they will be enforced.
+All code is licensed under AGPL-v3, and the manuscript and data are licensed as CC-BY.
+Please review the individual directories and their LICENSE file for more information.

 ![Fig. 1 Location of sites considered in this study, colored by their respective group of fractional reduction in evapotranspiration (fET group, see section 2.5).
 Blue dots: 'high fET' group.
 Yellow dots: 'medium fET' group.
 Red dots: 'low fET' group.
 White crosses: sites that were excluded from the initial list of 135 sites considered in this study.
 Colors of land areas represent the annual maximum cumulative water deficit with a return period of 80 years (CWDX80), a proxy for the rooting-zone water-storage capacity (S0), from (Stocker et al., 2023).
 Coastlines were downloaded using R package 'rnaturalearth' (Massicotte & South, 2023).](manuscript/Figures/Fig1_map/beautiful_map.png)